Clarifai/old-docs/api-guide/model/create-get-update-and-delete.md

 ### Train A Model

-When you train a model, you are telling the system to look at all the images with concepts you've provided and learn from them.
+When you train a model, you are telling the system to look at successfully indexed images with concepts you've provided and learn from them.
 This train operation is asynchronous.
 It may take a few seconds for your model to be fully trained and ready.

 _Note: you can repeat this operation as often as you like.
 By adding more images with concepts and training, you can get the model to predict exactly how you want it to._